Getting Married in Iceland

-2. Birth certificate
+2. Birth certificate.

-3. Certificate of marital status *
+3. Certificate of marital status.

-If bride/groom is a foreign citizen or residing abroad, a certificate issued in their country, confirming that there are no impediments to the planned marriage, may be required.
+Some countries do not issue a certificate of marital status.
+If that has been confirmed, and the bride/groom is a foreign citizen or residing abroad, a certificate issued by the relevant authorities in their country, confirming that there are no impediments to the planned marriage, is required.

-4. If bride/groom is divorced
+4. If bride/groom is divorced.

 A divorce decree, a document to prove that previous marriage has ended with a divorce.
-It is also necessary to prove that the division of assets and liabilities between the former spouses has been finalized.
+It is also necessary to prove that the division of assets and liabilities between the former spouses have been finalized.

-5. If bride/groom is a widow/widower
+5. If bride/groom is a widow/widower.

 An official document showing that the estate (assets and liabilities) of the deceased spouse has been finalized/divided.

-Both parties must present valid passports.
+Both partners must present valid passports.